 There are five main inhabited islands on the Isles of Scilly and St Mary’s is the largest, with most of the population and the main harbour where the Scillonian ferry from the mainland docks.

-Tresco is the second biggest island after St Mary’s and very popular with tourists due to its Abbey Gardens and beautiful beaches.
+Tresco is the second biggest island after St Mary’s and is very popular with tourists due to its Tresco Abbey Gardens and the beautiful beaches.